 Your first week

-We'll be happy to mail you a courtesy, one-week temporary permit to get you started.
+We'll be happy to provide you a courtesy, one-week temporary permit to get you started.
 Just fill out the permit request form before you begin employment.
 If you're interested in purchasing a year-permit, you'll be able to stop by sometime during your first week of employment or sign into the Parking Portal to purchase the permit.
 This is also a good way to "try out" campus parking to determine whether you wish to purchase a permit.

 Purchasing a permit